FM-Akib/hono-vercel-drizzle-neon-deploy/README.md

 ```
 vercel
 ```
-Follow the prompts:
+Follow the prompts:<br>

-Select your project.
+Select your project.<br>
-When asked "Link to an existing project?" select No.
+When asked "Link to an existing project?" select No.<br>
-Choose a project name.
+Choose a project name.<br>
-Set the directory to ./.
+Set the directory to ./.<br>
-When asked "Want to modify settings?", select No.
+When asked "Want to modify settings?", select No.<br>
-Configure Environment Variables:
+Configure Environment Variables:<br>
 After deploying, go to your Vercel dashboard and add any necessary environment variables.